Forestry Commission: Forests

 The early reliance on conifers, usually of the same age class and very dark in appearance, led to criticism that the forests appeared too artificial.
 The Commission was originally given land with poor soil quality, usually in highland areas; conifers were used because they can grow well in such difficult conditions.
 By the 1960s these trees were almost fully grown, and the Forestry Commission received a large number of complaints that their blanket forests were an eyesore.

 Since then, landscape improvement has been a key feature of the Forestry Commission's work.
-All forests are covered by a Forest Design Plan, which aims to balance the different objectives of timber production, landscape amelioration, ecological restoration, recreation provision and other relevant objectives.
+All forests are covered by a Forest Design Plan (Forest Resource Plan in Wales), which aims to balance the different objectives of timber production, landscape amelioration, ecological restoration, recreation provision and other relevant objectives.
 Forest management is a long-term business, with plans frequently extending for a minimum of twenty-five or thirty years into the future.